PeterKamphuis/pyFAT-astro/README.md

 Download the source code from the Github or simply install with pip as:

-  	pip install pyFAT-astro
+|  	pip install pyFAT-astro

 This should also install all required python dependencies.
 We recommend the use of python virtual environments.
 If so desired a pyFAT installation would look like:

-  	python3 -m venv FAT_venv
+|  	python3 -m venv FAT_venv
-  	source FAT_venv/bin/activate.csh
+|  	source FAT_venv/bin/activate.csh
-  	pip install pyFAT-astro
+|  	pip install pyFAT-astro

 (In case of bash the correct middle line is 	source FAT_venv/bin/activate) You might have to restart the env:

-  	deactivate
+|  	deactivate
-  	source FAT_venv/bin/activate.csh
+|  	source FAT_venv/bin/activate.csh

 Once you have installed FAT you can check that it has been installed properly by running FAT as.

   	FAT>  pyFAT installation_check=True

-This should take typically 10 min and should finish with the message:
+This should take typically a few minutes and should finish with the message:

 	!!!!--------------------------------------------!!!!!
 	!!!!
 As far as we can tell FAT is installed     !!!!!